SCYAN0401/GC-LNM/README.md

 # GC-LNM
-Prediction model for lymph node metastasis in patients with gastric cancer
+An ANN-based prediction model to predict and estimate the probability of lymph node metastasis in patients with gastric cancer.
+GC-LNM was trained on 500 patients from a Chinese tertiary medical center and validated externally using 824 Asian American patients from Surveillance, Epidemiology, and End Results (SEER) database.
+This prediction model has been developed and validated solely for scientific research purposes and has not been evaluated prospectively or approved for clinical use.